project-oak/oak/README.md

 #### WebAssembly Interface

-The entry point of an Oak Module is a WebAssembly exported function named `oak_main` with signature `() -> nil` (i.e. taking no arguments and returning no value).
-This is somewhat similar to a regular `main` function in other programming languages, except that it does not expect any explicit parameters;
-any I/O is instead performed via separate, dedicated methods.
+The entry point of an Oak Module is a WebAssembly exported function named `oak_main: () -> nil` (i.e. taking no arguments and returning no value).
+This is somewhat similar to a regular `main` function in other programming languages, except that it does not expect any explicit parameters; any I/O is instead performed via separate mechanisms.

-TODO: Use https://webassembly.org/docs/modules/#module-start-function when Rust supports it.

 An Oak Module may optionally rely on one or more **host calls**: these are invoked as regular WebAssembly functions, but their implementation is fulfilled